jmmut/code-map/README.md

 Only files in the git repo are considered (the .gitignore file is respected), but these files can be of any file extension.

+If the repo has many thousands of old commits you don't care about, you can limit how many of the most recent commits are considered with the `--max-commits` option.

 ## Arrangements

 Different ways of plotting the hierarchical data are available.